Where do I begin?

 What does the law require?

 Most likely, mandatory employer-sponsored healthcare does not apply to you.
 As of December 2017, if you have fewer than 50 full-time employees, then you are not subject to requirements under the Affordable Care Act (ACA) to provide your workers with health insurance coverage.
 Under the Shared Responsibility Provisions of the ACA (also known as the “play or pay” mandate), only businesses that employ 50 or more workers full-time must offer health insurance or pay a tax penalty.
 For more on whether this law applies to you, see the IRS website on employer responsibility.
 Also worth noting is that for plan years beginning in 2018 onward, the shared-responsibility affordability percentage has shifted—employer-sponsored healthcare coverage will be considered affordable if the employee’s mandatory contribution for individual coverage for the least expensive plan option meeting ACA requirements doesn’t exceed 9.56% of their annual household income.
+When offering health insurance to employees, consider providing a third party resource to answer any specific questions as these may be private.

 Historically, under the Individual Shared Responsibility Provision of the ACA, all individuals have been required to demonstrate that they have health insurance or that they qualify for an exemption—or else pay a penalty fee.
 Since the law’s passage, this provision has meant that if you do not already offer group health insurance to your employees, you and your workers are each individually responsible for obtaining coverage on your own.
 However, the tax bill passed by Congress in December 2017 eliminates these penalty fees for individuals, in effect revoking the so-called individual mandate to have health insurance under the ACA.
 The law took effect in 2019, however, and the IRS has advised taxpayers to continue to report coverage as normal in the meantime.1 Blumenthal, D. (2017, December 19).
 How the New U.S. Tax Plan Will Affect Health Care.
 Retrieved December 21, 2017, from https://hbr.org/2017/12/how-the-new-u-s-tax-plan-will-affect-health-care.